Residence Life Handbook

 Fire drills (announced and/or unannounced) will be held periodically during the year.
 All persons physically inside college housing property must evacuate the building immediately.
 Each resident’s cooperation is vital in helping protect all the residents of the building.

 Emergency procedures are listed below.
 It is your responsibility to be familiar with these procedures.
-You are advised to take a few minutes and familiarize yourself with the nearest exits.
 Please remember not to use elevators during fire alarms.

 In the Event of a Fire: